 Richard Mille is known for creating exclusive high-tech F1 inspired luxury-sports watches.
 The new RM10 Titanium Black Skeleton is a perfect example, as it is a blend of sporty design and Haute horology.
 Inside, the RM10 is equipped with an automatic manufacture movement, produced and assembled at the renowned AP Renaud and Papi factory, in Le Locle.

 Parts of the skeleton movement have been treated with PVD for increased visual appeal and for added performance.
-Outside, the case is coated with a sporty high-tech black Diamond Like Carbon (DLC) coating.
-This coating not only looks great, it makes scratches virtually non-existent.
+Outside, the case is coated with a sporty high-tech black Diamond-Like Carbon (DLC) coating.
+This coating not only looks great, but it also makes scratches virtually non-existent.

 The retail price is $73,675.